nerooc/graphs/Lab02/README.md

 ## Task 2 - Graph randomization

-The program allows user to randomise graph without changing vertices degrees.
+The program allows user to randomise graph without changing vertices degrees by using algorithm with adjacency list to check if there is some edges to mix and algorithm with incidence matrix to randomise edges.

 ### 2.1 How to run the program